ERPNEXT-PAKISTAN/ERPNext-Ubuntu-Installation/ERPNext v15 Installation Guide – Ubuntu 22.04.md

 ---

 # Setup Multitenancy
+## Multiple Sites
+Creating multiple sites inside the same Frappe/ERPNext bench.

+### ✔️ One bench → many sites
+Example:
+site1.local
+site2.local
+site3.local
+---
+### 🎯 Separate Tenant:
+Each has its own database
+Each has its own users
+Each has its own settings
+Each runs independently
+---
+🧩 Two ways to run multiple sites
+Port-based multitenancy → each site on a different port DNS-based multitenancy → each site on a different hostname/domain But both methods mean running multiple sites.
 ---

 ## DNS-based multitenancy

 With DNS multitenancy, you can run many sites on the same server and port.